- Zola vs Amazon Registry: Which Has the Edge in 2024? - November 30, 2023

 - Will this policy also cover other valuables? (single vs blanket)

-Whatever company you select, they should be able to answer all of these questions with detail.
+Whatever jewelry insurance company you select, they should be able to answer all of these questions with detail.
 And when in doubt, get printed statements and policies in writing.
 Like any insurance, it’s essential you fully understand the terms and conditions of what you’re purchasing.

 Even after you’ve asked some essential questions, it’s always a good idea to comparison shop to make sure you’re getting a plan and provider that fits your needs best.